GENERAL

 FAUNA

-in the world, including the 3 largest: elephant, rhinoceros
+of mammals in the world, including the 3 largest: elephant,

-and hippopotamus, the tallest: giraffe, the fastest: cheetah
+rhinoceros and hippopotamus, the tallest: giraffe, the fastest:

 Consequently, the country protects the last major population